Uttamydv/Cybersecurity-Homelab-and-Penetration-Testing-Project/README.md

 ## Project Structure

-- `images/`: Contains screenshots and network diagrams.
+- `images/`: Contains screenshots for various configuation and tasks.
 - `config/`: Configuration files for OPNsense, Suricata, and other tools.
-- `scripts/`: Bash and Python and other scripts for automation and testing.
+- `scripts/`: Bash, Python, Perl and Python and other scripts for automation and testing.
 - `reports/`: Vulnerability reports, penetration testing documentation.

 ---